Tag Archives: elk hunting

 I expect Nick will hunt again, I think the affliction of big game hunting has grabbed ahold of him.
 And he surely has become too accustomed to the taste of venison to stop now.

-I too will be back next year, by then all the aches and pains will have been forgotten.
+I too will be back elk hunting next year, by then all the aches and pains will have been forgotten.
 And I’ll again be ready to make seemingly poor choices that will put me in range of my objectives, and I look forward to sharing it with new friends and family.

 -CBM